m3laku/cehV10/Chapter2.md

    - location
    - fileType
  -  Google Advanced Search and Advanced Image Search, one can search web more precisely and accurately.
 You can use these search features to achieve same precision as of using the advanced operators but without typing or remembering the operators

+ “site” Google search operator restricts search results to the specified site or domain.
+It allows you to see the URLs they have indexed of your website.
+Adding [-] to most operators tells Google to search for anything but that particular text.

+Here, the query will search for “accounting” in target.com domain but not on the Marketing.target.com domain because [-] is added before the Marketing.target.com domain in the query.

 - Google Hacking Database:
   - authoritative source for querying the ever-widening reach of the Google search engine.
 In the GHDB, you will find search terms for files containing usernames, vulnerable servers, and even files containing passwords